-Ok, you have to trust us on this.
-What makes our go-to family friendly Vietnamese-style?
-It’s the fish sauce, of course.
-If you’re ever wondering what type of meat we’re grilling on the weekend it’s Vietnamese style pork shoulder (pork butt) steaks.
-It’s our go-to steaks to share with family, friends and neighbors.
+These are our go-to steaks to share with family, friends and neighbors.
 Everyone is always blown away at the umami flavor from our special fish sauce marinade.
 Even those who have had an aversion to the thought of “fish sauce” still can’t taste it on these grilled pork steaks.
 All they taste is a wonderful combination of umami and flavorful, juicy pork shoulder.
 We’ve talked about our ultimate umami burgers recipe for over 10 years and it’s still one of our most popular recipes.
 You believed us back then when it came to burgers and give it a try again with this pork recipe.
 Yes, we’re telling you that a few splashes of fish sauce on these juicy pork butt steaks is a huge winner.

-Video: Delicious Grilled Vietnamese Pork Steaks
+Video: Delicious Vietnamese Grilled Pork Steaks